Health & Safety

 However, the cost of diaper refills can quickly add up.

-On average you can expect to spend $5-$7 per month on diaper pail refill bags.
+On average you can expect to spend $5-$7 per month on refill bags.

-So it’s important to consider this monthly cost when deciding if a diaper pail is necessary or worth it.
+So it’s important to consider this monthly cost when deciding if they are necessary or worth it for you.

 Require Some Space

-If space is limited in your baby’s room or nursery, then you may not be able to fit a diaper pail in your child’s room.
+If space is limited in your baby’s room or nursery, then you may not be able to fit one in your child’s room.

 This is particularly true for larger models, which can be a little bulky given their large capacity.

-If you’ve decided not to use a diaper pail, then you’re probably wondering what can you use instead of a diaper pail.
+If you’ve decided not to use a diaper pail, then you’re probably wondering what can you use instead.

-Here are 5 good (not to mention cheap) alternatives to using a diaper pail.
+Here are 5 good (not to mention cheap) alternatives.

 Throw Into Outside Trash

-If you have easy access to outside trash, then you may want to forgo a diaper pail and instead throw out poop diapers directly into the outside garbage.
+If you have easy access to outside trash, then you may simply want to throw out poop diapers directly into the outside garbage.

 This option may not work for everyone, but depending on where you live and your trash set-up, it could be an easy and effective alternative to using diaper pails and refill bags.